-Article II-17: Right to property
+Right to property

 - 1. Everyone has the right to own, use, dispose of and bequeath his or her lawfully acquired possessions.
 No one may be deprived of his or her possessions, except in the public interest and in the cases and under the conditions provided for by law, subject to fair compensation being paid in good time for their loss.
-The use of property may be regulated by law insofar as is necessary for the general interest. - 2.
+The use of property may be regulated by law in so far as is necessary for the general interest. - 2.
 Intellectual property shall be protected.

-Article II-18: Right to asylum
+Right to asylum

-The right to asylum shall be guaranteed with due respect for the rules of the Geneva Convention of 28 July 1951 and the Protocol of 31 January 1967 relating to the status of refugees and in accordance with the Constitution.
+The right to asylum shall be guaranteed with due respect for the rules of the Geneva Convention of 28 July 1951 and the Protocol of 31 January 1967 relating to the status of refugees and in accordance with the Treaty on European Union and the Treaty on the Functioning of the European Union (hereinafter referred to as 'the Treaties').

-Article II-19: Protection in the event of removal, expulsion or extradition
+Protection in the event of removal, expulsion or extradition